-Climate change has been, over the period, been a topical issue on many international platforms.
-It is not for nothing that so much attention is being drawn to the issues of climate change.
+Climate change has been, over the period, a topical issue on many international platforms.
+It is not for nothing that we are paying so much attention to the issues of climate change.

-This piece is not intended to create panic but rather enlighten all to muster all positive energies to intervene and avert the predicted consequences.
+We intend this piece not to create panic but rather enlighten all to muster all positive energies to intervene and avert the predicted consequences.
 We can do it if we act now.

 Extracts of a report document from the WWF-UK indicates that…